-Effective risk management is key to ensuring the continued long-term viability of the Group.
-It is embedded within all of our operating companies.
-Everyone in the Swire Pacific group has a role to play in risk management.
-It is essential that we all work together to address the risks to which our Group is exposed.
+Effective risk management is key to ensuring the long-term viability of the Group.
+It is embedded within all our operating companies.
+It is essential that every Swire Pacific employee works together to address the risks to which our Group is exposed.

-There are two key management committees which monitor the risks affecting the Group – the Group Risk Management Committee (GRMC) and the Finance Committee.
-These committees comprise members of senior management and are both chaired by the Finance Director, who reports significant matters to the Board as they arise.
+Two key management committees monitor the risks affecting the Group, the Group Risk Management Committee (GRMC) and the Finance Committee.

-The GRMC, which is made up of divisional chief executives and managing directors, and is chaired by the Finance Director, reports to the Board via the Audit Committee.
+The GRMC provides oversight on all the risks to which the Group is exposed, except for those expressly covered by the Finance Committee.
+It includes divisional chief executives, is chaired by the Finance Director and reports to the Board via the Audit Committee.

 We use an enterprise risk management (ERM) process to identify, assess, monitor and manage risks.
-The implementation and execution of the ERM process follows our enterprise risk management policy.
-The objective of the policy is to ensure that robust and effective risk management systems are in place to enable management to identify, prioritise and mitigate the risks to which our operating companies are and will be exposed.
+The ERM process is aimed at ensuring robust and effective risk management by the Group and at fostering a risk aware culture.
+The implementation and execution of the ERM process follows our Enterprise Risk Management Policy.
 Each division and major operating company is required to implement the ERM process.

 As part of this policy, operating companies must regularly submit corporate risk registers and changes in risk profiles to Swire Pacific.
-To ensure consistency of approach, these registers are prepared using a standard methodology, format and standard risk ranking criteria.
+To ensure consistency of approach, these registers are prepared using a standard methodology and format and standard risk ranking criteria.

 In 2021, our key risk management focus areas included: evolution of Hong Kong, regulatory changes, political – international tensions, climate change, crisis management, protection and use of data, portfolio discipline, people and culture.
 More details of our ERM process and our risk mitigation measures can be found in our Annual Report.